Rajan1812/Hangman/README.md

 # Hangman
 Description:-
-it is a basic hangman game, that let user guess a certain word.
+it is a basic hangman game, that let users guess a certain word.
 The users are given few attempts as per their choice to do so.

 Setup:-
 clone the repo and execute the script "python hangman.py"